Login

 Is my car suited for a rooftop tent?

-If you are looking for more details, kindly visit Awning Roof Top Tent.
+For more details, kindly visit Awning Roof Top Tent.

 Will My Racks Work With The Roof Top Tents?

-The DWC is the weight that the rack can physically carry while the vehicle is in motion.
-When the tent is in use, the weight of the tent plus the weight of the occupants is effectively dispersed over the entire frame of the vehicle, so it doesn't matter that you're adding some extra pounds as long as the vehicle is NOT in motion.
+The DWC is the weight the rack can handle while the vehicle is in motion.
+When the tent is in use, the weight is distributed across the vehicle’s entire frame, which mitigates the additional pounds as long as the vehicle is stationary.

 How About The Weight Capacity Of The Tents?

-If you want to learn more, please visit our website canvas roof top tent.
+To learn more, please visit our website canvas roof top tent.

 Comments